Massage Gun vs Foam Roller: Which Recovery Tool Works Better?

 Customer Reviews Summary

-The TOLOCO Massage Gun has 4.5 stars from over 65,000 reviews, which is one of the largest sample sizes in the category.
+The .5 stars from over 65,000 reviews, which is one of the largest sample sizes in the category.
 Common complaints: battery indicator inaccuracy and the case zipper failing.
 The RENPHO at 4.5 from 38,000 reviews gets dinged for the attachment heads occasionally loosening mid-use (I confirmed this once with the flat head).

 Foam rollers consistently rate 4.6-4.8 across brands, with the main complaint being that high-density models are too hard for beginners.